 Review: American Airlines First Class To Hawaii

 A recent update to AA’s fleet was the retirement of the last 767-300ER which flew the last remaining old angle-flat Business Class (the product was retired to Roswell on October 30th 20-17), which means all flights from Dallas-Ft.
-Worth (DFW) to Honolulu (HNL) and Maui (OGG) on the 767 fleet are 100% lie-flat!
+Worth (DFW) to Honolulu (HNL) and Maui (OGG) on the 767 fleet is 100% lie-flat!
 (Thanks to our reader Matthew for his input on this update).

 On flights from Los Angeles, AA usually operates Airbus A321s with domestic First Class seats with large-screen seat-back entertainment.
-However, American’s latest schedule update also puts international long haul widebody aircraft on two Hawaii routes from LAX, giving customers lie-flat cabin seats with direct aisle access.
+However, American’s latest schedule update also puts international long-haul widebody aircraft on two Hawaii routes from LAX, giving customers lie-flat cabin seats with direct aisle access.
 1 of 6 daily flights operated by the AA can be booked with this excellent First offering on their 777-200ER;

 AA143 LAX1500 – 1900HNL 772 D &